trietgaming/confession-manager/README.md

 ## License 📜

-This application is licensed under the MIT license.
+This application is licensed under the [MIT license][license-url].
 You are free to use, modify, and distribute the source code as long as you include the license file with any distributed copies.

 <!--VARIABLES-->